dappnode/DAppNodeDocs/docs/install.md

 Please, after installation be aware that the ethereum blockchain will take some time to synchronize and you will not be able to perform most actions before that.

-### How to restore an installed DAppNode to the latest version:
+## Restore to latest version from a script:

 If you are experiencing any problem or just want to make sure you are running the latest DAppNode versions, execute this command in the DAppNode terminal.
 This will update the core packages to the latest versions without erasing any data from your volumes.